 I work in a quite instinctive fashion, using my sense of touch almost as much as my eyes.
 The feel of a shape is very important to me.
 The vessels should be inviting and inspire the viewer to want to hold the piece.

 My vessels often have rounded bases which is a visually satisfying shape and then demands certain poblem solving skills to get them to sit without falling over.
 I have made small organza cushions for some work, wooden bases hollowed out and large slate pebbles, also hollowed out.
 It is an ongoing situation.......

-It seems like a kind of magic to slowly see a form emerge from a flat sheet.
+It is a kind of magic to see a form slowly emerge from a flat sheet.
 Its a joy I never tire of.